yousefsamir19/Investigating-Netflix-Movies/README.md

 ## 📁 Files Included

 - `netflix_data.csv`: Netflix titles dataset with columns like type, genre, duration, and release year.
-- `netflix_1990s_analysis.py`: Python script containing all analysis and visualization code.
+- `notebook.ipynb`: Jupyter Notebook containing all analysis and visualization code.
 - `README.md`: This file, explaining the project purpose.

 ---